 Any student who is interested in Anthropology has to take a look at University of Pennsylvania.
-Anthropology graduates from University of Pennsylvania get a earnings boost of around 30.7% above the typical income of anthropology graduates.
+University of Pennsylvania offers graduate degrees in anthropology for those interested in an advanced degree.
 Located in Philadelphia, Pennsylvania, this institution is a sound option for students who enjoy the joy of a popular city.

 It's difficult to beat Bryn Mawr College if you want to study Anthropology.
 After graduating, anthropology students usually earn around $36,675 at the beginning of their careers.
 The locale of Bryn Mawr, Pennsylvania, is wonderful for students who prefer a more tranquil, suburban area.